sannansaleem/Green-Energy-Stock-Analysis/README.md

 By applying conditionals we can set the circumsatnce in which the foramtting is applied i.e. in our example above should the cells contents be greater than 0, it is colored in green otherwise it is colored in red.

 ### Comparison after refacotring
-Table below shows main diferences between code *before refactoring* and code *after refactoring* and their *run-time*.
+Table below shows main diferences between code *before refactoring* and code *after refactoring* as well as their *run-time*.

 Code before refactoring (Module 1). |  Code after refactoring (Module 2).
 :------------------------------------------:| :-------------------------------------: